Duet3D/wiki-content/User_manual/Reference/DWC_filaments.md

 # Tool configuration

 If you have more than one extruder drive per tool, some special considerations have to be made to configure the tool for the Filament functionality to work.
+In a system where there is more than one extruder per tool, you can define which extruder to use as the 'tool' extruder in the tool definition with the [M563](/User_manual/Reference/Gcodes/M563) L parameter:

+* **Lnnn** Drive to use for filament mapping.
+By default RRF will use the first and only extruder drive if this parameter is not specified

+L0 is the first extruder drive (D0), L1 is the second (D1) etc. Eg if the tool uses M563 D0:1, and the filament extruder is drive 1, add L1 to the M563 command in config.g.

 ## Multiple Material Units

-To do
+Set up tools for each MMU slot.
+Changing tools should be covered already, and changing filament once a tool has been selected is the same as on a single extruder machine.
+It shouldn't particularly matter if you select the extruder at the nozzle (assuming there is one) or the MMU extruder, as the 'filament' extruder.

 ## Mixing nozzles

-To do
+Set up a combined tool for all filaments (eg T0) and a tool for each extruder (eg T1, T2 and T3).
+When changing filament, change to the tool that represents the filament to be changed, change filament normally, then switch back to T0.

 ## Push-pull extruders

-To do
+Where a tool has an extruder at the nozzle, and another extruder to feed filament from the remote spool, the two extruders effectively work in tandem.
+Again, it doesn't matter too much which you set as the 'filament' extruder.

 # GCodes